Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best Cameras Under $500 - Spring 2024 Reviews
+The 5 Best Cameras Under $500 - Fall 2024

 Best Cameras Under $500

 There's no denying that photography can be an expensive hobby.
 Cameras that retail for under $500 brand-new are a rare breed, and of course, with smartphone photography becoming more and more impressive by the year, sticking with the camera you already have in your pocket is usually the most cost-effective option.
 That said, there's nothing like the feel of a camera in your hands, and the lenses available for interchangeable-lens cameras can open up your creative options considerably.
 So, while most cameras are a financial commitment, you aren't totally out of luck with budget options.
-Of course, especially price-conscious buyers who are willing to forego the latest camera tech and features can find used models on eBay or at retailers like AdoramaB&H Photo Video, KEH, or MPB.
+Of course, especially price-conscious buyers can find used models on eBay or at retailers like Adorama, B&H Photo Video, KEH, or MPB.
+While you won't be getting the latest features and tech that cameras have to offer, most cameras released within the last 10 years are plenty capable of capturing great photos.

 1. Best Camera Under $500

-A budget of under $500 won't get you too far in today's camera market unless you decide to buy used, but it will get you a Canon EOS Rebel T7 / EOS 2000D.
+A budget of under $500 won't get you too far in today's camera market unless you decide to buy used, but it will get you a Canon EOS Rebel T7/2000D.
 This simple DSLR from 2018 is the best camera that you can still buy new for under $500.
 Part of Canon's entry-level Rebel lineup, the T7 is a good option for beginner photographers thanks to its simple design and intuitive menu system.
 It may have a more rudimentary autofocus system than mirrorless alternatives like the Canon EOS R100 below, but this camera is built around a high-resolution APS-C sensor that can capture excellent images, especially when paired with a good lens.

 See our review